Home » Recipes » Entrees » Immune Boosting Soup

 I always serve soup with crusty rolls or a baguette.
 Cheddar Bay biscuits would be delicious, too.
 A kale caesar salad would round out the meal nicely.
 A grilled cheese sandwich would also be a great side.

-How Long Does this Soup Keep?
+How Long Does Chicken Soup Keep?

 My husband and I have different opinions on this subject.
 I have always said to toss chicken after three days, so that’s my advice on this, too.
 If you want to make a huge batch, just freeze what you won’t eat in three days as soon as it’s cool.